mobizt/ReadyMail/README.md

 ### TLS Connection with STARTTLS

-The SSL client that supports protocol upgrades (from plain text to encrypted) e.g. `WiFiClientSecure` in ESP32 v3.x and [ESP_SSLClient](https://github.com/mobizt/ESP_SSLClient) can be assigned to the `SMTPClient` and `IMAPClient` classes constructors.
+The SSL client that supports the protocol upgrades (from plain text to encrypted) is required.

+There are two SSL clients that currently supports protocol upgrades i.e. ESP32 v3.x's `WiFiClientSecure` and [ESP_SSLClient](https://github.com/mobizt/ESP_SSLClient).

 The `TLSHandshakeCallback` function and `startTLS` boolean option should be assigned to the second and third parameters of `SMTPClient` and `IMAPClient` classes constructors.

-The `success` param of the `TLSHandshakeCallback` function should be set to true inside the `TLSHandshakeCallback` when connection upgrades is finished before exiting the function otherwise the TLS handshake error will show.

-When using [ESP_SSLClient](https://github.com/mobizt/ESP_SSLClient), the basic network client e.g. `WiFiClient`, `EthernetClient` and `GSMClient` will be assigned to the `ESP_SSLClient::setClient()`.

-The second parameter of `ESP_SSLClient::setClient()` should set with `false` to start the connection in plain text mode.
+Note that, when using [ESP_SSLClient](https://github.com/mobizt/ESP_SSLClient), the basic network client e.g. `WiFiClient`, `EthernetClient` and `GSMClient` sould be assigned to `ESP_SSLClient::setClient()` and the second parameter should be  `false` to start the connection in plain text mode.

-The library issues the `STARTTLS` command to request the connection upgrades and if server accepts this, the `TLSHandshakeCallback` function will be called to perform the TLS handshake.

-The connection upgrades is completed when the reference parameter, `success` that is obtained from `TLSHandshakeCallback` function is set with `true`.
+When the TLS handshake is done inside the `TLSHandshakeCallback` function, the reference parameter, `success` should set `true`.

+**SMTP Port 587**
 ```cpp
 #include <ESP_SSLClient.h>